Mechanisms of dynamic near-wake modulation of a utility-scale wind turbine: Methodology

 The current study focuses on the near wake \citep[$0.18D$ downstream, selected to enable comparison with field-scale experimental results from][]{Abraham2020} where the turbine-induced flow modulation originates.
 To quantify the centerline and width of the wake, the velocity at the cross-section is fit with a two-dimensional Gaussian function,

 where $(y_c,z_c)$ is the center of the Gaussian, $\sigma^2$ is the variance, and $A$ is a fitting coefficient \citep{BASTANKHAH2014,Quon_2020}.
+The Gaussian wake model is used because it minimizes the number of fitting coefficients, whereas other wake models, particularly those designed for the near wake, require many additional fitting parameters \citep[e.g.,][]{Keane2016,Ishihara2018,Cathelain2020}.
 The center of the wake cross-section is taken to be the center of the Gaussian fit, which is used to determine the wake deflection angle, $\xi$ (figure \ref{fig:def}\textit{a}).
 Often the far wake width is defined as the 95\% confidence interval of the Gaussian velocity deficit profile \citep{Aitken2014,Doubrawa2017}.
 However, the near wake velocity deficit has steeper edges than in the far wake, so the 95\% confidence interval would severely overestimate the near wake width.
 By comparing the fitted Gaussian to the near-wake velocity deficit obtained from the LES, we found that the 91\% confidence interval provides a more accurate definition of the near wake width.
 The justification of this selection is described in more detail in Appendix \ref{appA}.
 The wake width is then converted to the wake expansion angle, shown in figure \ref{fig:def}(\textit{b}), using the following relation:

 where the factor of 1.7 corresponds to the 91\% confidence interval and $0.18D$ is the downstream distance of the measurement plane.